magnars/yesql-ghosts/README.md

     M-x package-install yesql-ghosts

-You can also install the dependencies on your own, and just dump tagedit in your path somewhere:
+You can also install the dependencies on your own, and just dump yesql-ghosts in your path somewhere:

  - <a href="https://github.com/magnars/s.el">s.el</a>
  - <a href="https://github.com/magnars/dash.el">dash.el</a>